How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Minimal objective data collection on progress

 Traditional rehabilitation faces continued challenges, including therapist shortages, limited healthcare resources, and geographical barriers to specialized care.
-Significantly, conventional rehabilitation often fails to account for the unique neurobiological characteristics of each patient's stroke and recovery potential.
+Conventional rehabilitation often fails to account for the unique neurobiological characteristics of each patient's stroke and recovery potential.

-The precision approach to care recognizes that optimizing stroke recovery requires personalization, consistency, and adaptive progression—elements that AI-powered solutions are uniquely positioned to deliver.
+Precision neurotherapeutics recognize that optimizing stroke recovery requires personalization, tailored treatment, and adaptive progression—elements that AI-powered solutions are uniquely positioned to deliver.

-Artificial intelligence is transforming stroke rehabilitation by enabling personalization, monitoring, and therapeutic precision.
-AI's capacity to analyze vast datasets, identify patterns, and generate tailored interventions makes it an ideal technology for advancing precision stroke recovery.
+Artificial intelligence is transforming stroke recovery by enabling personalization, monitoring, and therapeutic precision.
+AI's capacity to analyze vast datasets, identify patterns, and generate tailored interventions makes it an ideal technology for advancing stroke recovery.

 Personalizing Treatment Through Machine Learning